WordPress/gutenberg/docs/testing-overview.md

 Often our code will use methods and properties from imported external and internal libraries in multiple places, which makes passing around arguments messy and impracticable.
 For these cases `jest.mock` offers a neat way to stub these dependencies.

-For instance, in Calypso, we use the ['config'](https://github.com/Automattic/wp-calypso/tree/master/client/config) module to control a great deal of functionality via feature flags.
+For instance, lets assume we have `config` module to control a great deal of functionality via feature flags.

 ```javascript
 // bilbo.js